Mukinbudin

 Is the Mukinbudin area keeping up with housing demand?

 With the population expected to increase by 177 people by 2041, around 89 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
-This indicates potential housing shortages if current approval trends continue.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Mukinbudin's approval levels have been significantly below the yearly average of 5, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Mukinbudin's approval levels have been slightly above the yearly average of 5, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?